All On Four: An Overview

 An upper denture will cover a significant part of the palate, which can interfere with taste and the experience of eating certain foods.
 All-On-Four® does not cover the roof of the mouth, so this problem does not exist.

 A lower denture is notorious for excessive movement.
-Because All-On-Four® is secured to implants, there is no movement at all.
+Because we secure All-On-Four® to implants, there is no movement at all.

 Chewing Ability: A significant difference in chewing power between implants and dentures is compromised with a denture.